mkonicek/coding-time/content/blog/tech-lead-guide/index.md

 My employer also provided extra “tech lead coaching” sessions.
 We had a program called Good to Great where I would sit down with another experienced engineering manager once a week.
 He would ask “How is everything going?”
 Then he would listen and advise.

 Having a great manager is not a hard prerequisite to becoming a tech lead.
 You could figure it out on your own, and hopefully this article will help you.
-However, having someone to ask for advice is very useful.
+Having someone to ask for advice makes things easier.

 #### An easy way to start tech leading

-At a great company where managers support career growth, your manager should hand you the opportunity to be a tech lead — including a project idea!
+One of the responsibilities of an engineering manager is to help each engineer with career growth.
+Your manager should hand you the opportunity to be a tech lead — including a project idea!
 Make it clear to your manager you want to work towards tech leading.

-In a smaller company, I asked: What are the top three big projects we should be doing?
+At a smaller company with not much engineering management in place, I asked: "What are three most important large projects we should be doing?"
 I picked one of those and started coding.

 If you start the project and spend a few weeks exploring it, you will have a lot of context.
 As more people join the project it makes sense for you to provide value by coordinating.

 #### Give it a try!

-Just do it.
+Give tech leading a try.
+The risk is low.
 If you find out you don’t enjoy tech leading, you can always go back to being an individual contributor.

-Give it a try as soon as you can!
-I am sure you won’t regret it.
+The upside of learning new skills is great.

+Just do it!

 #### Let's talk